xml-project/support-for-xmleditor/README.md

 # Support for xml editor
 An adapter for running XProc pipeline in Oxygen using MorganaXProc

+**This adapter is for MorganaXProc only.
+It does not work with MorganaXProc-III editions.**

 Using this adapter you will be able to run [XProc](http://xproc.org/) pipelines directly in Oxygen using [MorganaXProc](http://www.xml-project.com/morganaxproc/).
 Syntax checks as you type are supported also.

 ## Installation